Meal planning can be overwhelming and meal planning on a budget might sound impossible. Just the sound of it used to make me cringe.

 - Use some leftover fruit from meals in smoothies for breakfast

-- Using rice for a side dish and then also in a skillet meal.
+- Make extra rice or beans for a side dish and then also in a skillet meal another evening.